The 20 allied graves in Vorden (NL) are given an identity

 Standards and book

-The search for pictures and answers is going well.
+The search for pictures and answers went well.
 The project group, consisting of Wout Dekkers, Freerk Boekelo and Robert Ellenkamp, have been able to trace relatives for a number of the servicemen over the past two years.
-They have high hopes of doing the same for the remaining soldiers as well.
 Correspondence with the relatives provides a lot of information, beautiful personal stories and wonderful photos.
 The project group aims to place a standard with an engraved photo of the fallen soldier on each of the graves.
 In this way the names on the graves will be given an identity.
 The stand is made of stainless steel with a photo in A-4 format.
 The project group will donate these standards to the ‘Mei 4 Committee Vorden’, which organizes the annual commemoration.
 In consultation with the War Graves Foundation and the Municipality of Bronckhorst, photo stands may be placed at the graves every year in the month of May.

-In addition to the standards, the project group would like to bundle all of the photos and personal stories into a high quality book.
-This will be published as a limited edition in both Dutch and English so that the families of the next of kin can become acquainted with the stories and lives of their family members fellow victims.
+In addition to the standards, the project group bundled all of the photos and personal stories into a high quality book.
+This limited edition was published in both Dutch and English so that the families of the next of kin can become acquainted with the stories and lives of their family members fellow victims.
+The English translation is provided by Jan Olthuis.

 Donations are needed to fund this project.
-Therefore the project group has initiated a crowd funding campaign.
-The goal is to raise 6,000 euros before November 1st, 2021, so that the victims have an identity during the commemoration in 2022.
-If you think this is a good initiative and want to contribute to this project, you can choose one of the options below.
+Therefore the project group has initiated a successful crowd funding campaign.
+Due to the increase in raw material prices, only a little extra money is needed.
+If you think this is a good initiative and want to contribute financially, you can order a book and make a voluntary donation.